 ✅ Ensure the sprint goal is visible throughout the sprint.

 Thanks for sticking with us and utilizing the Easy Agile blog.
 We’re passionate about helping teams work better with agile.
-We have a suite of Jira plugins designed to keep the customer top-of-mind through every step of the development process.
+We have a suite of Jira apps designed to keep the customer top-of-mind through every step of the development process.